zhang-tuo-pdf/Pun-Rebus-Art-Benchmark/README.md

 ```
 The answer sheet for evaluating LVM responses is available at [this link](https://github.com/zhang-tuo-pdf/Pun-Rebus-Art-Benchmark/blob/main/scorer/answer_sheet_w_element.csv).
 This csv file contains the category and key element information of each conveyed stories inside the dataset.

+We also upload the punning details of each artwork in the json file named 'english_pun_detail.json' to accelerate the development!

 ## Usage
 In this file, we provide baseline evaluation code with GPT-4, Gemini, Claude 3, and Qwen-VL model families.
 For each model family, we provide three reader file for each basic tasks as we described in the paper.
 Take the readers for the GPT-4 model family as an example:
 ```